Informfully/Documentation/docs/source/recommenders.rst

 Pipeline Overview
 -----------------

-* Pre-processing Stage
+* Pre-processing Stage: ...
-* In-processing Stage
+* In-processing Stage: ...
-* Post-processing Stage
+* Post-processing Stage: ...
-* Evaluation and Visualization Stage
+* Evaluation and Visualization Stage: ...

-Work in progres...
+* Save state manager: Results of any stage can be stored and loaded.
+This allows re-using existing data, e.g., for applying different re-rankers to one and the same candidate list.

 1. Pre-processing Stage
 -----------------------